Tanish25/CSE291_Project_Main/README.md

 # Project Directory Overview

-## DREAMPlace_Baseline_Top
+## DREAMPlace_baseline
-Contains DREAMPlace source files and testing configurations for the training circuits given for the project.
+Contains DREAMPlace source files and testing configurations for the training and test designs given for the project.

 ## Metrics Extraction and Results